OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Processes

+### Direct Execution

+- Given a Limited Direct Execution, a student should be able to trace the steps of the execution.
+- When provided with a system call, a student should be able to measure its estimated cost.
+- A student should be able to trace the steps of Context Switch code.
+- Given context switch code, a student should be able to measure its cost using the lmbench tool.

 ### CPU Scheduling

 Stride scheduling is made without using randomization in mind, why do people use stride scheduling?
 And why is it so straightforward?